metasophiea/SIMON_VHDL/README.md

 ## What is Simon

-Simon is a balanced Feistel cipher, capable of encrypting blocks of data from 32bits up to 128bits in a single execution.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Simon is a balanced Feistel cipher, capable of encrypting blocks of data from 32bits up to 128bits in a single execution.
 In its most basic form, Simon is a collection of three different circuits; a key expander, a message encryptor and a message decryptor, referred to in this report as ‘modules‘.
 These circuits vary a little in response to the message and key bit lengths defined in the NSA’s paper [1], but operation is mainly the same for all.
 There are 10 different message and key bit lengths, defined in this paper as ‘methods’.

-For encryption; a segment of the key provided is given to an encryption circuit along with the provided message.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For encryption; a segment of the key provided is given to an encryption circuit along with the provided message.
 The circuit uses this segment to encrypt the message, producing a new message of the same length.
 The provided key is also mutated by a key expander circuit, producing a new key.
 A segment from this new key is given to another message encryptor circuit along with the message produced by the previous message encryptor circuit, producing another message.

-This pattern is repeated over and over again a set number of times (defined in this paper as ‘stages’) which is defined by the method, until the message encryption is complete.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This pattern is repeated over and over again a set number of times (defined in this paper as ‘stages’) which is defined by the method, until the message encryption is complete.
 Decryption is a very similar process bar two differences; first the encryption circuit is swapped for a decryption circuit, and second; the first decryption circuit needs the last mutated key (the second needing the second last, etc.) in an action akin to pushing the encrypted message backwards through the system.

 <p align="center">
     <img width="433" height="517" src="https://raw.githubusercontent.com/metasophiea/SIMON_VHDL/master/documents/images/type1_ende.png">